How to tackle soaring SaaS inflation rates

 What do we mean by this?

-Well, with as many as 88% of software vendors including clauses in their contracts that allow them to increase their pricing at any given time, they are effectively in a position to pass on their own rising costs to their customers.
+Well, with as many as 89% of software vendors including clauses in their contracts that allow them to increase their pricing, they are effectively in a position to pass on their own rising costs to their customers at the point of renewal.

 So, what’s the solution?
-How can you keep your spend to a minimum in the face of soaring inflation rates?
+How can you keep your spend to a minimum in the face of high inflation rates?
+In short, by understanding the true impact of SaaS inflation and by arming yourself with leverage.

 Here’s everything you need to know.